s7117/docker-envs/ml/README.md

 ## Installing Other Packages:
 The user password is `temp2022`.
 It is advised to reset this password as soon as possible upon creating the container.

+Use `passwd` and `temp2022` to change the default password to a new password.

 ## Optional Setup:
 Optionally, you can add the ```--restart unless-stopped``` to the ```docker run``` command to restart the docker container on docker startup.